 To determine the Required Minimum Distribution (RMD) you need to take from your IRA in any one year, divide the IRA account balance (defined next) as of the close of business on December 31 of the preceding year by the applicable distribution period or life expectancy.

 The IRA account balance is the amount in the IRA at the end of the year preceding the year for which the required minimum distribution is being figured.

-Refer to the IRS Publication 590-B Distributions from Individual Retirement Arrangements (IRAs) for more information and to view the IRS Life Expectancy Tables.
-The information on Required Minimum Distributions starts on page 2 and the Life Expectancy Tables are in Appendix B, starting on page 44.
+Refer to IRS Publication 590-B Distributions from Individual Retirement Arrangements (IRAs) for more information on RMDs, which starts on page 2, and to view the IRS Life Expectancy Tables in Appendix B, starting on page 45.

-If the actual distribution amount is not equal to or greater than the RMD for the year, click the blue Learn More icon for information on requesting a waiver of tax on excess accumulation in qualified retirement plans and follow the steps below if applicable:
+If the actual distribution amount is not equal to or greater than the RMD for the year, click the blue Learn More icon for information on requesting a waiver of tax on excess accumulation in qualified retirement plans and do the following steps, if applicable:

 Note that any link in the information above is updated each year automatically and will take you to the most recent version of the document at the time it is accessed.